VishalOmprasad/How-to-change-the-linear-scale-position-in-the-Syncfusion-Xamarin.Forms-SfLinearGauge/README.md

 # How to change the linear scale position in the Syncfusion Xamarin.Forms SfLinearGauge

-This repository contains sample for how to change the linear scale position in the [Syncfusion Xamarin.Froms Linear Gauge](https://help.syncfusion.com/xamarin/linear-gauge/getting-started) control, as shown in below.
+This repository contains sample to change the linear scale position in the [Syncfusion Xamarin.Froms Linear Gauge](https://help.syncfusion.com/xamarin/linear-gauge/getting-started) control, as shown in below.

 ![](lineargaugeposition.png)